 Politics & The Future Of The Republican Party.
 Gutierrez is a respected member and thought leader in the Republican Party.
 In presentations, he addresses the current state of politics and discusses the future of the GOP.
 He analyzes the ‘facts on the ground’ and shares his thoughts on where he would like the Party to go, covering topics like immigration, social issues, and fiscal policy.

 Driving America’s Business Agenda.
-In the current economic environment and with an administration with a definite social and political agenda, business leaders have to become even more involved to ensure that the American economy stays strong.
+In the current economic and political environment, business leaders have to become even more involved to ensure that the American economy stays strong.
 With his dual perspectives from the highest levels of government and business, Gutierrez explains why business leaders cannot assume that the job of advocating for American business will be done someone else.
 He dissects the current topics dominating the business pages, from tax increases and trade to labor laws and environmental regulations.

 Maintaining America’s Competitive Advantage.
 America is unique in the world for its open business environment—an environment of innovation, entrepreneurship, and free trade.
 In challenging economic times, America must continue to foster these core principles.
 Gutierrez discusses America’s undeniable advantages—from intellectual property rights, to the world’s best university system, to our history of embracing immigration—and he outlines the specific policies that will ensure that these advantages continue into the future.